-If you are wondering what to blame for that horrible whiff floating from your feet or armpits, keep in mind that you shouldn’t consider sweat the sole factor.
-Contrary to popular belief, sweat doesn’t smell except when drying onto your skin and so allowing bacteria to also come into play.
+If you wonder what to blame for that horrible whiff floating from your feet or armpits, keep in mind that you shouldn’t consider sweat the sole factor.
+Contrary to popular belief, sweat doesn’t smell except when drying onto your skin, allowing bacteria to also come into play.

 Regularly moisturise your skin

-Another peculiarity that can often arise during summer is itchiness, which can be attributed to numerous factors – good examples being allergens, hives and sensitivity to sunlight.
+Another peculiarity that can often arise during summer is itchiness, which can be attributed to numerous factors – good examples being allergens, hives, and sunlight sensitivity.

 When rushing to apply sunscreen over your whole body, you could easily miss one or two parts and so leave them exposed as you head out on that yacht.

-Therefore, don’t forget to apply liberally – including where you would have swimsuit straps, as these can inadvertently rub off sunscreen.
+Therefore, don’t forget to apply liberally – including where you would have swimsuit straps, as these can inadvertently rub off any suncream.
 Then, reapply after you have just been swimming or drying yourself with a towel.
 Be especially meticulous when applying to feet, hands and ears.

-For this reason, you should never embark on a yacht trip without a bottle of water at close hand.
+For this reason, you should never embark on a yacht trip without a bottle of water close to hand.
 You will appreciate this if your journey unexpectedly stalls for one reason or another.